AbelOrode/springboot-react-microservice-app/README.md

-## A Microservice Architecture Course using Springboot framework to handle-server side functionality, and React.js to consume REST API and also for Client-Side functionality
+## A microservice application titled Course Management System  built on Spring WebFlux, and React.js

 ## Endpoint - Create a Course
 ```